 The route of the Last Overland has changed slightly from the original.
 “From Singapore to Nepal is largely the same.
 Then they ducked down into India and went through Pakistan and the Middle East, and into Turkey.
 We went north, into China, through the ‘Stans and Azerbaijan and into Georgia.
 There were safety reasons behind this.
 When Iran started taking British tankers, it probably wouldn’t have been such a good idea to go round that way.
 But the real driver behind this was that Tim wanted to do something different.
 He wanted to go to China.”

 “The route home is Turkey, Bulgaria, Serbia, Hungary, Slovakia, Austria, Belgium, Germany, France and then Folkestone!
 We wanted to meet somewhere close to where we landed in the UK, and have a reunion with family etc. We’ve got loads of Land Rover drivers coming too.
 There seem to be around 160 people driving across Europe to meet us on the Harbour Arm in Folkestone which is going to be amazing!”

 There’s also a significant reunion to happen with Tim and the rest of the team.
 At the moment we spoke to Alex, their rendezvous with Tim was a closely guarded secret.
 Suffice to say that by the time they get to the Harbour Arm, they will all be reunited!

-They’ll arrive on 14th December at 10am, along with a large convoy of Land Rovers from across the world.
+On 14th December 2019 the team will be on the Harbour Arm, at 10am, along with a large convoy of Land Rovers from across the world.
 Be sure to get there early to grab a place to see them.
-“We wanted somewhere that was scenic, you’ve got the White Cliffs of Dover in the background, and it looks so essentially British!
+“We wanted somewhere that was scenic, you’ve got the White Cliffs of Dover in the background, and it looks quintessentially British!
 We also wanted somewhere really close to where we’re landing so that it’s a true feeling of homecoming.”